Efficient Prime Paths Generation: Introduction

 Dwarakanath \cite{Dwarakanath2014} first uses a classical prime path generation algorithm described in \cite{ammann2008} and then utilizes the minimum flow algorithm to generate an optimal test suite in $O(|V| \cdot |E|)$ time.
 Li \cite{Li2012} investigates the test generation problem as a shortest superstring problem, which is NP-complete, and presents some polynomial approximation algorithms.
 Dwarakanath and Jankiti \cite{Dwarakanath2014} exploit a max-flow/min-cut algorithm.
 Bure\v{s} \cite{Bures2019} generalizes the test generation problem in a more abstract setting where they take a model of the Program Under Test, a coverage criterion (e.g., prime path), the priority of each component in the Program Under Test, and an optimality criterion (e.g., minimum number of paths).
 Then, they generate a test set that meets an optimality criterion using search-based methods that exploit heuristic search techniques.

 Fazli \cite{Fazli2019} notes that most existing methods for generating prime/test paths have limited success in producing sets of all prime/test paths for structurally complex programs (e.g., those with high NPATH complexity).
-He proposes a time-efficient, vertex-based, compositional approach in which prime paths are calculated for the strongly connected components (SCCs) of the CFG, and then composed with prime paths for the CFG with vertices that represent the SCCs.
-In \cite{Fazli2023}, Fazli presents a novel scalable GPU-based method that outperforms existing methods for prime path and test path generation by several orders of magnitude, both in time and space efficiency.
+He proposes a time-efficient, vertex-based, compositional approach in which prime paths are computed for the SCCs of the CFG, and then composed with prime paths for the CFG whose vertices represent the SCCs.
+In \cite{Fazli2023}, Fazli parallelizes the approach from \cite{Fazli2019} along with a GPU implementation.

-Existing solutions calculate test paths only after prime paths are generated.
-In this paper, we characterize prime paths in terms of SCCs, dividing prime paths into simple cycles and acyclic paths.
-Based on this approach, we propose a solution that calculates simple cycles and simple paths, enabling the simultaneous, dynamic generation of test cases that satisfy four path-based coverage criteria: Prime Path Coverage, Simple Cycle Coverage, Simple Path Coverage, and edge-Acyclic Path Coverage.
-This allows for more efficient testing, as there is no need to wait for all test items to be generated, which can take a very long time for large CFGs.
-The proposed algorithms are parameterized to strike a balance between the length of test paths and the number of test cases.

-The structure of this paper is as follows.
-In Section \ref{sec:preliminaries} we introduce the necessary definitions and a classical algorithm for prime paths generation together with its limitations.
-Section \ref{PPCharac} introduces a characterization of prime paths in terms of SCCs.
-This characterization is used later in Section \ref{sec:Cycles}, where we use a modified version of Johnson's algorithm to find cycles in the CFG, improving on the classical algorithm for finding prime paths.
-In Section \ref{sec:coverCrit}, we show how our approach can be applied not only for Prime Path Coverage, but also for other path-related coverage criteria.
-Finally, Section \ref{sec:Exp} presents the results of experiments.

-Our approach is implemented in ANONIMIZED python package and can be downloaded from the GitHub repository \hyperlink{}{https://anonymous.4open.science/r/ANON-E719}.